Char D3

 The Char D3 was a French tank.
 It was Char D1's colonial version.

 History

 In the early 1930s, when Char D1 had not entered production, Renault was ordered to develop an improved version and a colonial version of Char D1.
 Eventually, the improved version developed into Char D2, and the colonial version developed into Char D3, which has never entered production.
+Only one prototype was built which was later converted into the Automoteur Garnier-Renault (ACL 75 G-R) self-propelled gun.